exercism/website-copy/pages/terms.md

 Specifically, this means that all mentor feedback will be licensed under a Creative Commons license.
 It is important that you ensure that the feedback you supply (including any further code-samples) are compatible with that license.

-#### What is CC BY-SA, and why are we using it?
+#### What is this licensing, and why are we using it?

 CC BY-SA is an abbreviation of the Creative Commons Attribution-ShareAlike license.
-A full copy of this license is available at https://creativecommons.org/licenses/by-sa/3.0/ .
+A full copy of this license is available at https://creativecommons.org/licenses/by-sa/4.0/ .
 In summary, this license permit anyone to copy adapt, and redistribute the material, so long as proper attribution is given.
+When we present you with other Users' Solutions or Feedback, it is licensed under CC BY-SA.

 When you contribute a Solution to the platform, then that solution will be available for others (usually Track Moderators) to comment on.
 Our Platform uses on this feedback to help you learn and develop.
 In order to achieve this, it is important that the materials you share can be legally accessed by a Mentor, and using CC BY-SA helps us ensure that.
 Equally, when a mentor comments on your solution, their response is also licensed in the same way, allowing you to use that feedback for any purpose you choose.

-In addition, this license allows Us to use the submitted solutions to improve our products and services.
+In addition, by providing us with a worldwide, royalty-free, perpetual license, you are allowing us to use submitted solutions to improve our products and services.
 For example, such use might include (but not be limited to) the following examples:

-- Authoring a book that addresses common difficulties associated with writing software
+- Authoring a book describing common difficulties associated with writing software
 - Using anonymised solutions to build an AI-based code-review bot
-- Improving the user-experience of exercism.io and avoid common difficulties
+- Improving the user-experience of exercism.io
-- Using anonymised feedback to undertake academic analysis of the factors that determine successful peer-to-peer based feedback
+- Publishing a dataset of anonymised feedback for academic analysis of the factors that determine successful peer-to-peer based feedback

+In summary:

+- Because you grant us a **non-exclusive** license, you retain rights on your Solutions/User Contributed Content.
+You can re-use this content as you see fit.
+- Because you grant us an **irrevocable, royalty-free, commercial** license on your User Contributed Content.
+We are allowed to re-use and adapt this content.
+We will do this in ways aligned with our Values.
+- Because we present your User Contributed Content under a CC BY-SA license, others can benefit from that content, but they have to credit Exercism.

 #### No warranties for User Contributed Content